 Substituting the ‘mixed’ schema attribute

 Mixing sub-elements and text within a single element is a great advantage of XML.
 But when XML is applied for serializing an object model this ‘markup language’ feature is of little use.
 Other serialization syntaxes (like JSON) don’t support such a feature.
-So there is the need to substitute the ‘mixed’ construct to become syntax independent.
+So, there is the need to substitute the ‘mixed’ construct to become syntax independent.
 The substitution is done by removing the mixed attribute and introduce an additional ‘value’ element to contain the textual content.

 Introducing the NsPrefixMappingType component

 Namespaces are an outstanding feature of the XML world.
-Therefore a replacement is required for all syntaxes that don’t such a feature.
+Therefore, a replacement is required for all syntaxes that don’t such a feature.
 The use of naming conventions and prefixes are used to avoid naming collisions.
 A special challenge is the use of XPath-Expression as elements.
 The XPath expression itself is represented as a simple string.
 But the expression may depend on namespace/prefix mappings that are defined within the namespace context of the XML element.
 The NsPrefixMappingType component (see section 3.1.1) represents the required namespace/prefix mapping.
 It is recommended to use this element for XML syntax, too.
 This simplifies the handling on the consumer side and circumvents problems with namespace prefix assignments handled by web frameworks.

 Imported XML schemes